dhthwy/r/README.md

 'Same ol' rhetoric.
 Same ol' plays.
 Same ol' people.
 Same ol' waste games.

+I remember when I was too fucked up to drive after you wasted me.
+You just left me stranded.
+Then you turned your back and walked away.
+Some sweet memories.

 You speak of clarity.
 You certainly made your intent to waste clear.'

 https://www.youtube.com/watch?v=1w7OgIMMRc4 - "You ruined it."